Brandt-moreThan4/Machine-Learning_old/STA-380-Part-2-Exercises_Combined.md

         equally among the remaining 6 ETFS.

 The equal weight portfolio is chosen as it simply represents our default approach.
-We do not have opinions on the future returns of the ETFs so we would default to equal weighting all securities.
+We do not have opinions the future returns of the ETFs so we would default to equal weighting all securities.
 We include the foreign-heavy portfolio because we would like to understand how our portfolio turns out if we decide to express the view that Chinese and Japanese equities will outperform US Equities.
-Last, we expect that the bond-heavy portfolio will be the safer choice, producing the lowest losses, but providing the least returns.
+Last, we expect that the bond-heavy portfolio will be the safest choice, producing the lowest losses, but providing the least returns.
 This ‘safe’ portfolio is included because we want to understand the portfolio dynamics if we decide to invest conservatively.